Zero waste swaps for everyone who wants to start their zero waste lifestyle.

 While we don’t toss them out after one use, plastic toothbrushes make up an enormous amount of the plastic waste in landfills.

 We should, according to the ADA, be replacing our toothbrushes every three months.
-That’s one dozen toothbrushes per person per year.
+That’s four toothbrushes per person per year.

 All said and done that translates to one billion toothbrushes a year in the U.S. alone.